Defining Anxiety

 Another common anxiety disorder is phobias.
 Most people are familiar with phobias – an intense fear of something.
 For some people, their specific phobia is of spiders.
 Others have an extreme fear of heights.
 For an individual with an extreme fear of heights, working on the third floor of a building might cause them serious distress.
 They might even avoid living anywhere that is not on the ground level.
 Specific phobias such as these tend to trigger intense anxiety over a particular object or situation, so the individual attempts to control that aspect of their life.
 Doing so tends to bleed over into other areas of their life, causing an unhealthy way of living.

 Separation anxiety is a type of anxiety disorder that creates worry about another person to the point where they don’t want to be away from the other individual.
 There is a constant fear that something bad is going to happen to them, so they choose to stay with them.
 When they are separated, symptoms may include uncontrollable crying, inability to focus, and poor school or work performance.
-This disorder can be present in children or adults.
+Separation anxiety disorder can be present in children or adults.
 The attachment can be formed to a parent, friend, another person in the family, significant other, or in some cases, a pet.

 Social anxiety disorder is one of the more common anxiety disorders.
 With a social anxiety disorder, an individual typically experiences self-consciousness and fears embarrassment in a social setting.
 They might also be constantly worried that they are being judged.
 To avoid that judgment or embarrassment, they tend to attempt to avoid social situations altogether.
 For many with this disorder, that includes people that they consider friends, coworkers, and even family.
 Extreme cases of social anxiety dislike (and avoid) being in public at all.
 This causes problems when it comes to getting groceries, attending work or school, or simply being outside.

 Some other forms of anxiety that are less common include panic disorder (which occurs when someone experiences more than one panic attack in a short amount of time), post-traumatic stress disorder (when someone is struggling to process past traumatic events), and selective mutism (when a person has trouble speaking in social situations).
+Each form of anxiety has its own criteria for diagnosis, too.
+For example, The criteria for diagnosing panic disorder include unexpected panic attacks and fear of having more attacks or their implications for at least one month.

 Do I have an anxiety disorder?